wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 ![Shadowbunny machine learning attack](/blog/images/2020/shadowbunny-ml-attack-1.jpg)

 Although it requires about 800-5000+ calls to the API depending on `block_size` and `step_size`.
-Also the color of the pixel makes a big difference.
+Also, the color of the pixel makes a big difference.

 What other options are there?

-### **Test Case 3:** Randomly spraying pixels on the image
+### **Test Case 3:** Randomly spraying pixels on the image (keeping best ones)

 The next idea was to randomly put pixels on the image and see how that changes scoring.

 [![Husky Perturbation Random](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)

-If you watch the animation to the end you can see a prediction score of 50%+ was reached this way!
+If you watch the animation to the end you can see a prediction score of 50%+ was reached this way.
+Nice!

-It took about 450 calls to the API, which is not that bad I thought and doable with the current rate limiting within a few hours.
+It took 451 calls to the API, which is not that bad I thought and doable with the current rate limiting within a few hours.

 For completeness, here are the core pieces of code for the third scenario: